Benchmark: We should have sued Kalanick sooner

 Benchmark claims it was necessary for Kalanick to step down.
 “We acted out of a deep conviction that it would be better for Uber, its employees, and investors to have a fresh start.
 We believed then, as we believe now, that failing to act would have meant endorsing behavior that was utterly unacceptable in any company, let alone a company of Uber’s size and importance.”

 But not all of Uber’s investors are in agreement that Kalanick should be sued and pushed off the board.
-Sherpa Capital, founded by Shervin Pishevar, has come out against Benchmark, demanding that they should be the ones to leave the board and should also sell most of their shares.
+Sherpa Capital, founded by early Uber investor Shervin Pishevar, has come out against Benchmark, demanding that it should be the one to leave the board and should also sell most of its shares.

 There have been several other proposed scenarios.
-First reported by the New York Times, we’ve confirmed that Dragoneer Investment Group has discussed buying some of Uber’s shares at a discount and also buying some at the $68.5 billion valuation to keep it the same.
-No formal offer has been made.
+First reported by the New York Times, we’ve confirmed that Dragoneer Investment Group has discussed leading a coalition to buy some of Uber’s shares at a discount and would also buy some new shares at the $68.5 billion valuation the company was assigned during its last private round of funding to maintain that valuation.
+No formal offer has been made, but the Uber board has agreed to move forward with the discussion.

 There have also been various reports about SoftBank and the possibility of the Japanese investment firm buying up shares.